nickjag/wiFiLocate.js/README.md

 <script type="text/javascript" src="wiFiLocate.js"></script>
 ```

-### Add Your Signals Map Coordinates
+### Initiate With Your Signals Devices
-Add the x and y coordinates (in pixels) of all the wiFi access points (or other signals devices) as they would appear on your map graphic.
+Initiate with the x and y coordinates (in pixels) of all the wiFi access points (or other signals devices) as they would appear on your map graphic.
 They are typically identified by their MAC address, which can be used as the property name.
 Ideally, you would want to have as many as possible, and with signal overlap.

 ```
 var settings = {